sigcsets/sigcse2017/info/program.md

 The 2017 SIGCSE Award for Outstanding Contribution to Computer Science Education has been awarded to **Gail Chapman, University of California**, Los Angeles, USA.
-Dr. Chapman will give the second conference keynote on Friday March 10.
+She will give the second conference keynote on Friday March 10.

 The 2017 SIGCSE Award for Lifetime Service to the Computer Science Education Community has been awarded to **Mats Daniels, Uppsala University**, Sweden.
-Dr. Daniels will give a talk at the first timer's lunch on Thursday March 9.
+He will give a talk at the first timer's lunch on Thursday March 9.